ocornoc/lbry-comments/README.md

 ***Please make sure to change the file `seed`.***

+## Permissions

+Make sure to allow the user `nobody` to access the project's root directory.
+This can be done as so:

+`sudo chown -R nobody . `

 ## How to use

 You must use the file `start` as it supplies the server with some necessary global variables.